wcko87/beatoraja-english-guide/Home.md

 #### 3. beatoraja.jar is not found
 - There should be a beatoraja.jar in the same folder as beatoraja-config.bat.
 If there is no beatoraja.jar, you probably downloaded the source code for the game instead of the game itself. beatoraja.jar is the main game executable, and so is definitely necessary.

+#### 4. Error: Could not find or load main class bms.player.beatoraja.MainLoader
+- You might experience this error if you are on Java 9+ or using OpenJDK on Linux.
+This may be because JavaFX isn't included with your Java installation.
+- If this is indeed the case, you may have to install JavaFX manually.
+- If you are on Java 8 (Java 1.8) on Windows, you will definitely have JavaFX installed, so this shouldn't be the issue.

 ### I added songs, but I can't see the folders in game